An online markdown blog and knowledge repository.

 JS interpreter loads a code page from top-to-bottom twice.

-First run through: Only finds declared variables and vanilla JS Function definitions.
 JS Function expressions are not loaded and therefore cannot be invoked after a variable is declared.

 Arrow Functions are not loaded fully either, so if they are invoked prior to read-thru, ES6 interpreters will throw a "ReferenceError: Cannot access 'name' before initialization".